ktodorov/go-summarizer/README.md

 	fmt.Println(summary)

 Output:
->The launch also resulted in a successful recovery of the Falcon 9 rocket’s first stage, which marks the seventh time SpaceX has succeed in landing this stage back for potential later re-use
+>The launch also resulted in a successful recovery of the Falcon 9 rocket’s first stage, which marks the seventh time SpaceX has succeed in landing this stage back for potential later re-use<br/>
->SpaceX also had to push back its timelines for test launches of its Dragon crew capsule as a result of the September incident
+>SpaceX also had to push back its timelines for test launches of its Dragon crew capsule as a result of the September incident<br/>
->All satellites were successfully deployed as of 11:13 AM PT / 2:12 PM PT, signalling a successful mission for the space company’s first flight back.
+>All satellites were successfully deployed as of 11:13 AM PT / 2:12 PM PT, signalling a successful mission for the space company’s first flight back.<br/>

 ### GetSummaryInfo
     var s = CreateFromText("test")